 But I proved the experts wrong, eventually manifesting a miraculous comeback both financially and healthwise.
 I learned the value of gratitude and appreciation for the small things in life that I didn’t recognize while I was driven to complete the project.
 I wanted to share my story with the world to inspire others to never give up.

 Meanwhile, my vision is now back, health stronger than ever, and the business has grown exponentially.
-At Nova Custom Printing, we strive to be of service to our clients as valuable partners to support their success by providing unique solutions to their business challenges.
+At Nova Custom Printing, we strive to be of service to our clients as valuable partners, supporting their success by providing unique solutions to their business challenges.

 Building Resilience

-There are always ups and downs when you are an entrepreneur and running your own business.
-Businesses always run hot and cold and you never know what’s around the corner.
-Phone could be ringing off the hook one day and the next day nothing, so you have to prepare yourself for the down times.
+Michael – There are always ups and downs when you are an entrepreneur and running your own business.
+Businesses always run hot and cold, and you never know what’s around the corner.
+The phone could be ringing off the hook one day and the next day nothing, so you have to prepare yourself for the down times.
 During those times, work on your business.
-Catch up on paperwork, implement new procedures that can help your business run smoother.
+Catch up on paperwork and implement new procedures that can help your business run smoother.
 There is always something to do to improve how you run your business when the phones are silent.
 I think my experience with overcoming adversity helps me keep things in perspective.
-Health is most important, so if you are overworked, you can’t stay healthy and that’s stops your business cold.
-That’s the last thing you want so you need to concentrate on your health first and foremost.
+Health is most important, so if you are overworked, you can’t stay healthy, and that stops your business cold.
+That’s the last thing you want, so you need to concentrate on your health first and foremost.

-If problems arise, and they certainly will, just realized that it’s part of running a business.
+If problems arise (and they certainly will), just realize that it’s part of running a business.
 Adversity and being an entrepreneur go hand in hand.
 Problems pop up every single day that you need to take care of and you will find yourself acting as a fireman putting out fires every day but that’s part of the job description.

 Client Acquisition

-Most of the business we receive this through word-of-mouth.
-What we try to do is become invaluable go to vendors for our clients, and they know that whenever they need something important done quickly, they can turn to us because we specialize in rush orders.
+Michael – Most of the business we receive is through word-of-mouth.
+We try to become invaluable go-to vendors for our clients, and they know that whenever they need something important done quickly, they can turn to us because we specialize in rush orders.
 We developed a strong reputation for being the fastest in the industry in arguably the fastest city in the world, New York City.

 Material Sourcing

-We source materials mainly here in the USA, but occasionally overseas if there are problems obtaining specific materials here stateside.
-We always check from material quality before printing any order so we haven’t faced any challenges in that area, however if we do find material that is not up to snuff, we immediately led our vendors know so that they can replace them if they are faulty.
+Michael – We source materials mainly here in the USA but occasionally overseas if there are problems obtaining specific materials here stateside.
+We always check material quality before printing any order, so we haven’t faced any challenges in that area.
+However, if we do find material that is not up to snuff, we immediately inform our vendors so that they can replace it if it is faulty.

 Industry Trends

 We are finding that more and more of our clients are moving towards these types of labels and more sustainable materials.
 We are constantly looking at new ways to innovate in sustainable ways.
-How we stay ahead of the curve is doing research on the industry and what the new developments are.
+We stay ahead of the curve by doing research on the industry and new developments.

 Marketing Strategies

-Our number one channel of marketing has been focusing on positive word-of-mouth from our existing client base.
+Michael – Our number one channel of marketing has been focusing on positive word-of-mouth from our existing client base.
 Since the inception of our business in 1995, we have been focused on customer service and how we can be of service to our clients, not as just a vendor but as a partner in assisting them with unique branding and marketing solutions to their business challenges.
 We speak with each client about their needs and how we can best fulfill them both before and after each job is completed.
 In this way, we have developed long-term relationships with our clients.
-They in turn refer us to other clients and that is how we build our business over the past nearly 30 years.
-We don’t do any advertising
+They, in turn, refer us to other clients, and that is how we have built our business over the past nearly 30 years.
+We don’t do any advertising.

 Customer Service

-We focus on the long-term satisfaction of our clients rather than focusing on making a quick buck.
-In this way, we are honest with our clients and if something goes wrong, we let them know up front and stand behind our work to the point that if anything does go wrong due to our error, we do whatever we can to set things right.
+Michael – We focus on the long-term satisfaction of our clients rather than focusing on making a quick buck.
+In this way, we are honest with our clients, and if something goes wrong, we let them know up front and stand behind our work to the point that if anything does go wrong due to our error, we do whatever we can to set things right.
 Our attitude is we would rather lose money on a job to keep our clients happy then take the quick buck and tell them that there’s nothing we can do.
-Even in the situation where the client makes the mistakes, we tried to give them a break on the next order to help them out.
+Even in situations where the client makes mistakes, we try to give them a break in order to help them out.
 In this way, we view ourselves as partners with our clients to help them reach their goals.

 Each step of the way, we are communicative with our clients so if there are any delays or questions at any time, we quickly reach out to ensure that our clients are aware of what’s happening at all times.